-'It's good to keep track of what unit I'm up too and what I need to revise' 'It's a very good tool to use to have a good overview of the topic especially for revision' 'The information needed is summarized and sometimes has references for further research'
+'It's good to keep track of what unit I'm up too and what I need to revise'

+'It's a very good tool to use to have a good overview of the topic especially for revision'

+'The information needed is summarized and sometimes has references for further research'

 Subject area English Language

-During their study of English Language, our curriculum model allows for an engaging approach to the teaching of analytical reading skills, as well as honing creative writing skills and writing with a voice for non-fiction purposes.

-Curriculum Students develop transferable skills, besides which the course offers excellent preparation for A- Level courses.
+Curriculum Intent During their study of English Language, our curriculum model allows for an engaging approach to the teaching of analytical reading skills, as well as honing creative writing skills and writing with a voice for non-fiction purposes.
+Students develop transferable skills, besides which the course offers excellent preparation for A-Level courses.
 English Language equips students with vital life skills, and promotes progression in future study and employment.

-Intent In English Language, pupils continue to develop reading skills to understand and analyse texts between the 19th and 21st centuries, as well as gaining opportunities to compose writing for different purposes, developing ideas and using appropriate and accurate vocabulary, syntax, spelling, punctuation and grammatical skills.
+In English Language, pupils continue to develop reading skills to understand and analyse texts between the 19th and 21st centuries, as well as gaining opportunities to compose writing for different purposes, developing ideas and using appropriate and accurate vocabulary, syntax, spelling, punctuation and grammatical skills.
 A compulsory Speaking and Listening component is also undertaken, which enables pupils to make presentations, engage in lively debate and develop their speaking confidence.

 Year Term Content

 1 Creative and Imaginative Texts

 10 2 Literary Non-Fiction: Reading Speakers' Viewpoints and Perspectives: Spoken Language Creative Writing Through Poetry

-Explorations in Creative Reading and Writing
+1 Explorations in Creative Reading and Writing

 11 2 Writers' Viewpoints and Perspectives

 3 Language skills

 Subject area English Literature

 At St Julie's, our curriculum model for literature allows for an engaging approach to the teaching of content, alongside the close drilling of skills.
 Each pupil has three lessons of English Literature a week at KS4.

-Curriculum Intent In English Literature, we take a skills-based approach that is consistent across the genres.
-Building on their key stage three experience of literature, the course gives students a deeper and robust grounding in a range of memorable literature.
-Broad and close analysis of texts enables students to develop an appreciation of unfamiliar contexts, and wider themes and issues that remain relevant for the contemporary reader.
-Students develop transferable skills, besides which the course offers excellent preparation for A- Level courses and beyond.
-Literature study equips students with vital life skills, and promotes progression in future study and employment.
+Curriculum Intent on their key stage t e, we take a skills-based approach that is consistent across the genres.
+Building three experience of literature, the course gives students a deeper and robust ge of memorable literature.
+Broad and close analysis of texts enables students to ation of unfamiliar contexts, and wider themes and issues that remain relevant ary reader.

+Students develop transferable skills, besides which the course offers excellent preparation Level courses and beyond.
+Literature study equips students with vital life skills, and promo progression in future study and employment.

-Year Term Content
+Year Term Term Content

 1 Jekyll and Hyde

 10 2 Blood Brothers

 3 Macbeth

 1 Love and Relationships Poetry Unseen Poetry

 11 2 Revision of set texts

 3 Revision of set texts